foundriesio/docs/source/reference-manual/docker/container-secrets.rst

 ------------------------------

-The Factory's CI System, JobServ, has a mechanism to configure secrets for a Project (the factory's LMP build in this case).
+The Factory's CI System, JobServ, has a mechanism to configure secrets for a Project (the factory's LmP build in this case).
 These secrets are placed under ``/secrets/`` when a CI Run is executed.
 For example a Factory might have secrets: